mabino/repitito/README.md

 1. Fork the repository and create a feature branch.
 2. Run `dotnet run --project KeyPlaybackApp.Tests/KeyPlaybackApp.Tests.csproj` to ensure tests pass.
 3. Submit a pull request describing your changes.

-## License

-This project currently does not specify a license.
-Please reach out before using it in a commercial context.